Open-Set Support Vector Machines: Introduction

-Machine learning literature is rich with works proposing classifiers for closed-set pattern recognition, with well-known examples including \gls{knn}, Random Forests \citep{Breiman2001}, \gls{svm}, and \glspl{dnn}.
+\IEEEPARstart{M}{achine} learning literature is rich with works proposing classifiers for closed-set pattern recognition, with well-known examples including \gls{knn}, Random Forests \cite{Breiman2001}, \gls{svm}, and \glspl{dnn}.
 These classifiers were inherently designed to work in closed-set scenarios, i.e., scenarios in which all test samples must belong to a class used in training.
 What happens when the test sample belongs to a class not seen at training time?
-Consider a digital forensic scenario---e.g., source-camera attribution \citep{Costa2014}, printer identification \citep{Ferreira2017}---in which law officials want verify that a particular artifact (e.g., a digital photo or a printed page) did originated from one of a few suspect devices.
+Consider a digital forensic scenario---e.g., source-camera attribution \cite{Costa2014}, printer identification \cite{Ferreira2017}---in which law officials want to verify that a particular artifact (e.g., a digital photo or a printed page) did originate from one of a few suspect devices.
 The suspected devices are the classes of interest, and a classifier can be trained on many examples of artifacts from these devices and from other non-suspected devices.
-But when assigning the source for the particular artifact in question the classifier must be aware that if the artifact is from an unknown region of the feature space---possibly far away from the training data---it cannot be assigned to one of the suspected devices, even if examples of those devices are the closest to the artifact.
+When assigning the source for the particular artifact in question, the classifier must be aware that if the artifact is from an unknown region of the feature space---possibly far away from the training data---it cannot be assigned to one of the suspected devices, even if examples of those devices are the closest to the artifact.
 The classifier must be allowed to declare that the example does not belong to any of the classes it was trained on.

-One possible way to address recognition in an open-set scenario is to use a closed-set classifier, obtain a similarity score---or simply the distance in the feature space---to the most likely class, apply a threshold on that similarity score aiming at classifying as unknown any test sample whose similarity score is below a specified threshold \citep{Dubuisson1993,Muzzolini1998,Moeini2017}. \citet{MendesJunior2017} showed that when applying thresholds to the ratio of distances instead of distance themselves results in better performance in open-set scenarios.
+One possible way to address recognition in an open-set scenario is to use a closed-set classifier, obtain a similarity score---or simply the distance in the feature space---to the most likely class, apply a threshold on that similarity score aiming at classifying as unknown any test sample whose similarity score is below a specified threshold \cite{Dubuisson1993,Muzzolini1998,Moeini2017}. \citet{MendesJunior2017} showed that when applying thresholds to the ratio of distances instead of distance themselves results in better performance in open-set scenarios.
+Furthermore, recent works have shown theoretical and experimental inconsistencies on employing thresholded softmax probability scores of neural networks for open-set rejection in face recognition problems \cite{Liu2017,Wen2019}.